The Jimi Hendrix House

 This is another part of Golden Gate Park that was an important spot during the Summer of Love.
 Located at the east end of the park, Hippie Hill was the place to be if you wanted to listen to live music by Janis Joplin, Jimi Hendrix, Jefferson Airplane and others.
 It was also a great spot for drum circles.
 If that’s still your thing, the best time to visit is April 20, during the 420 in the Park celebration every year.
 For the most part, Hippie Hill is a peaceful place to relax and imagine yourself back in the days of the psychedelic Summer of Love.

-The Herb'n Inn is a local bed and breakfast that is also home to the Psychedelic History Museum, where you can find out more about how Jimi Hendrix, Janis Joplin, the Grateful Dead and other musicians from the 1960s shaped the neighborhood.
-The owners of this inn and museum also lead the Haight-Ashbury Flower Power Walking Tour, which will ensure you see all the local landmarks that were involved in the Summer of Love 50.
+The Herb'n Inn is a local bed and breakfast home to the Psychedelic History Museum, where you can find out more about Jimi Hendrix, Janis Joplin, the Grateful Dead and other musicians from the 1960s who shaped the neighborhood.

 Buena Vista Park